 Competitors of the Group may also seek to impede the rights of the Group to develop certain natural resource deposits by challenging the Group's compliance with the terms of the Bortovoy Licence.
-Any alleged non-compliance by the Group with licensing regulations and the terms of the Bortovoy Licence could lead to the suspension, restriction or termination of the Bortovoy Licence and to administrative, civil and criminal liability for the Group, all of which would have a material adverse effect on the Group's business prospects, financial condition and results of operations.
+Any alleged non-compliance by the Group with licensing regulations and the terms of the Bortovoy Licence could lead to the suspension, restriction or termination of the Bortovoy Licence and to administrative and civil liability for the Group, which could have a material adverse effect on the Group's business prospects, financial condition and results of operations.